CERN/keycloak-rest-adapter/README.md

-# Installation process
+# Summary

-> **NOTE:** You will need admin rights in order to install the dependencies and
-> the package.
-Make sure you do before starting with the installation process.
+`keycloak-rest-adapter` is a REST API made in Flask that acts as a bridge between the applications of the CERN Authentication and Authorization Service and [Keycloak's Admin REST API](https://www.keycloak.org/docs-api/9.0/rest-api/index.html).
+It is documented using Swagger: run the application and check the `/swagger-ui` endpoint in your web browser for API documentation.

-## Development process
+# Development

-### Running locally
+## Running locally

 In order to run the server locally, the simplest way is to use the flask debug server: